Margaret Spellings is back in Texas – Texas 2036- The Data is Coming…

 The information above makes what has been revealed in the exchange heard in the video below with Tom Luce, founder of Texas 2036 even more interesting.
 You see, Luce has been involved all along with the Bushes and the ed reformers:

 Tom Luce: Luce was a key advisor to George W. Bush.
 “He served as U.S. Assistant Secretary of Education for Planning, Evaluation and Policy Development during the George W. Bush administration.”
 Currently, Tom Luce is a Consultant and Founding President at Meadows Mental Health Policy Institute.
-The foundation that was cited by Sen. Jane Nelson as who helped write Texas Mental Health (School Safety) legislation, SB 10, as heard here at Timestamp: 11:40.
+The foundation that was cited by Sen. Jane Nelson as who helped write Texas Mental Health (School Safety) legislation, SB 10 (now incorperated into SB 11 and passed in the 86th Session), as heard here at Timestamp: 11:40.

 He’s formed a public policy group, Texas 2036, to push lawmakers and the public to confront some of the state’s most vexing issues: education, health care, infrastructure, the environment, public safety and government performance.